Pico CSS

 Install with NPM

-npm install @anyblades/pico
+npm install @anyblades/pico@beta @anyblades/blades

-Then, import Pico into your CSS SCSS file with @use:
+Then, import Pico+Blades into your CSS:

-@import "pico";
+@import "@anyblades/pico";

 Starter HTML template